 At the end of this session you will leave with an understanding of how CBT works and suggested targets for treatment.

 Whats’ next ?

 Subsequent sessions will be 50 minutes long.
 I aim to help you overcome your difficulties with a range of techniques to provide you with a ‘took-kit’ to take away at the end of treatment.
 In this way it is a very practical therapy working more in the ‘here and now’ than traditional psychotherapy.
-As CBT is a collaborative process, you may be asked to try out some of these techniques between sessions such as keep a thought diary for discussion next time., and in this way CBT is a collaborative process.
+As CBT is a collaborative process, you may be asked to try out some of these techniques between sessions such as keeping a thought diary for discussion next time; and in this way CBT is a collaborative process.

 How many sessions will I need?

 Depending on the complexity of your situation this will vary.

 However, it is important to attend regularly, and I always recommend weekly sessions for the first weeks in order for us to make quick progress.